 Make a powder of mustard seeds, add all the other ingredients except mustard oil into the mixie jar and make a fine paste, adding the amla water.

-Mash the amla and mix the paste with it, add the mustard oil and the mash is ready.
+Add the boiled amla segments and make a paste with it, add the mustard oil and the mash/chutney is ready.

 Or if you are like me, wrap the chutney smeared parathas around a slaw salad.
 Here I have used slivers of radish and spring onions dressed in English mustard as a filling .... yummy...